LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

   <figcaption>A screenshot of Tracer.</figcaption>
 </figure>

+After running the analysis long enough in MCMC, we have the 1800 samples after removing 10% burnin, but with an ESS of each estimated parameter > 200.
-We have chosen options that produce 12000 samples and with an ESS of about 239 there is still auto-correlation between the samples but >239 effectively independent samples will now provide a very good estimate of the posterior distribution.
+There is still auto-correlation between the samples, but > 200 effectively independent samples will now provide a very good estimate of the posterior distribution.
 There are no obvious trends in the plot which would suggest that the MCMC has not yet converged, and there are no significant long range fluctuations in the trace which would suggest poor mixing.